LucasLeung149/lucasleung149.github.io/_pages/about.md

 I am currently teaching Groups and Representations of the MMathPhys course at Oxford and second-year Mathematical Methods at Mansfield.
 Click on Teaching for the details and for past courses.

-## Fun Stuff when I am not studying
+## Fun Stuff when I am not thinking about Maths or Physics

 When I am not thinking about maths you will find me training with people.
 I used to be the captain for the triathlon team at Oxford.
+During my captaincy I have written a silly [guide for novices](https://lucasleung149.github.io/files/novice_doc-28may.pdf) - which you might find amusing!

 I also used to compose music - I am a pianist and a percussionist.
 Music by Brahms, Tchaikovsky and Mahler is the best.